Properties of the Least Squares Temporal Difference learning algorithm

 The main practical problem that the LSTD algorithm solves is such: we are given a feed of data from a stochastic system, consisting of a state description in terms of features and of rewards.
 The task is to construct an abstraction that maps from states to values of states, where the value is defined as the discounted sum of future rewards.
+We will show that for LSTD, this abstraction is a linear model.
 For example, the system may describe a chess game, the features of state may describe what pieces the players have while the reward signal corresponds to wither winning or losing the game.
 The value signal will then correspond to the value of having each particular piece.
 Note that this is not a general constant but may depend on the way the individual players play the game, for example the values may be different for humans than for computer players.
+It is well-known that the value function of a given policy can be expressed as $V = (I - \gamma P)^{-1} R$.
+The LSTD algorithm can be thought as a way of computing the value of this function approximately.
+The motivation for why the approximation is often necessary is threefold.
+First, we may not have access to the states directly, just to functions $\phi$ of state.
+Second, the number of states $n$ is often computationally intractable.
+Third, even if $n$ is tractable, there is the problem of statistical tractability -- the number of samples needed to accurately estimate transition matrices $n \times n$ is often completely prohibitive.

 Associated with our problem setting is the question whether the value function is interesting in its own right, or whether we only need it to adjust the future behaviour of some aspect of the environment we can control (i.e.\, in our chess example. make a move).
 We believe that there is large scope of systems (for instance expert systems) where the focus will be on gaining insight into the behaviour of the stochastic system, but the decisions about whether or how to act will still be made manually by human controllers, on the basis of the value-function information.
 These are the cases where algorithms like LSTD are the most directly applicable.
-On the other side of the spectrum, there will also of course be situations where the value function estimate is used as a tool to automatically generate the best action on the part of the agent -- such systems may also use value-function estimation algorithms of the kind of LSTD if they are chosen to operate within the policy iteration framework.
+On the other side of the spectrum, there will also of course be situations where the value function estimate is used as a tool to automatically generate the best action on the part of the agent -- such systems may also use value-function estimation algorithms of the kind of LSTD to operate within the policy iteration framework.